nlpsandbox/nlpsandbox-client/CONTRIBUTING.md

 ### Updating the SDK client

-The Python SDK client `nlpsandboxsdk` is now automatically updated when there is a new schemas release.
+The Python SDK client `nlpsandbox` is now automatically updated when there is a new schemas release.
 That being said, here are instructions on how to update the client manually.

 1. Generate SDK client with `openapi-generator`
   ```
-  openapi-generator generate -g python -o . --package-name nlpsandboxsdk -i https://nlpsandbox.github.io/nlpsandbox-schemas/_internal/nlpsandbox/edge/openapi.json
+  openapi-generator generate -g python -o . --package-name nlpsandbox -i https://nlpsandbox.github.io/nlpsandbox-schemas/_internal/nlpsandbox/edge/openapi.json
   ```

 <!-- - `datanode` package